groboclown/petronia/docs/architecture.md

 #### Extension Restrictions

 One aspect to the security model is limiting which extensions can generate which events, and which events can be received.
-Some of the very critical infrastructure events are highly protected.
+Some very critical infrastructure events are highly protected.

 The process spawning (performed by the *foreman* process)allows the creation of processes with different security permissions.
 The event that requests this spawning can only be allowed by the *extension loader* process.
 The events that register the allowed event producing is also handled by the *extension loader*.
 The extension loader process is locked down and performs the necessary security inspections.
+See the [lifecycle](lifecycle.md) document for more information.

 #### Keyboard Capture